-The program contributes to the government's vision for an Australian society engaged in and enriched by science.
-Through this program and other science engagement activities, the government aims to achieve:
+The program contributes to the Government's vision for an Australian society engaged in and enriched by science.
+Through this program and other science engagement activities, the Government aims to achieve:

-- engagement by the wider Australian community with the sciences, including through major activities and events such as National Science Week - public recognition and national awareness and pride in the achievements of our best scientists and innovators - effective communication on key science issues, between scientists, the general public and Australian decision makers in business and government - enhanced focus on building skills and capability in science, technology, engineering and mathematics (STEM) and digital literacy, in Australian schools and communities.
+- engagement by the wider Australian community with the sciences, including through major activities and events - public recognition and national awareness and pride in the achievements of our best scientists and innovators - effective communication on key science issues, between scientists, the general public and Australian decision makers in business and government - enhanced focus on building skills and capability in science, technology, engineering and mathematics (STEM) and digital literacy, in Australian schools and communities.